subhamhada/CDS.EXP-9/README.md

 # EXPERIMENT-9

 ## Aim -
+To study and implement pointers basics in c++

 ## Theory -
 *pointer* is a variable that holds the memory address of another variable.<br>